mvkitech/dma-assignment/readme.txt

 The code in this project was built with Node JS using VS-Code.
 The code is NOT connected to a database, and instead stores all of the data during a given HttpSession in memory.
-As long as you have Node JS installed (it was built using version 12.5.0) all you need to down is install it into a folder of your own choosing and then type in a terminal window:
+As long as you have Node JS installed (it was built using version 12.5.0) all you need to do is install the project into a folder of your own choosing and then type in a terminal window:

 		npm install